Home ›

 Your medical records are the foundation of your insurance claim.
 They document the link between the accident and your injuries, the severity of those injuries, and the treatment required.
 Insurance adjusters review your records carefully — and they know exactly what to look for to reduce your settlement.

 Understanding your own records puts you on equal footing.
 This guide explains the key terms, codes, and sections you'll encounter — and how adjusters typically interpret them.
+For context on the full range of adjuster tactics, see our separate guide.

 In an insurance claim, your medical records serve several functions: